Copyright © 2013 by SUNY Oneonta

 the ability to be a "self-starter," a high energy level, the recognition that excellence is a journey, not a destination, and the potential ability to lead.

-10. Please return the recommendation promptly, because a job may depend on the punctuality of the recommendation.
+10. Please upload the letter of recommendation promptly, because a job may depend on the punctuality of the recommendation.

 Points to Consider in Writing Recommendations for Teacher